Skip to contents

 exposure_vars

-A character vector of exposure variable names.
-These variables will be used to determine attrition.
+A character vector of exposure variable names that determine attrition.

 scale_exposure